 In The Fate of Things: Memory Objects and Art, two Australian-born artists remember their families’ Holocaust experiences through inherited objects, remnants and relics.
 Through video, photography, assemblage, sculpture and textiles, Anne Zahalka and Sylvia Griffin trace second-hand memories of events they never experienced and memorialise lost family members never met to understand who they are today.

 Located over three levels, this exhibition traces the persecution and murder of European Jewry from 1933 to 1945.
 The Holocaust explores the contemporary and ongoing resonance of these unprecedented events.
 The exhibition also documents the new lives that survivors forged following their arrival in Australia, and their contribution to the fabric of contemporary Australian life.

 Rich with artefacts, testimonies and interactive digital technologies, this exhibition invites multi-sensory engagement with history and memory, to challenge perceptions and inspire critical thinking.

 This exhibition outlines human rights achievements and challenges, and focuses on the key human rights issues facing Australia today.
 The exhibition uses new digital technologies to explore local issues pertaining to the rights of Refugees and Asylum Seekers; People with Disabilities; First Australians; and the LGBTIQ Community.

 The place promotes deep, reflective thought, even on topics that might prove irresolvable.

 Click below for details on our current exhibitions and upcoming events

 The Museum offers guided tours as part of the entry fee.
-Tours are held on Monday-Friday at 1pm, and Sundays at 12pm and 2pm.
+Tours are one hour long and are held on Monday-Friday at 1pm, and Sundays at 12pm and 2pm.
 Guided group tours are also available for 12 or more adults, and can be tailored to suit specific requirements.
 For more information or to book a group tour, click here.

 SJM Voices app